- 9 REASONS WHY WE ALREADY LOVE “POWER” on

 - December 2012

 “Picture Perfect’” is where Kaboom!
 Magazine.com sits down with some of our favorite photographers and get to know how they come up with ideas for their photoshoots, thoughts on photography, and ask them some of their favorite moments of their career.
-Today, we get the chance to sit down with the very talented Gabriel Perez Silva.
-The highly popular newcomer from the Miami, FL tells us about his very favorite locations to shoot, how he comes up with amazing ideas for photoshoots, working with famous fashion models and celebrities, perfecting his craft, photography in social media, and many more.
-Get to know and strike a pose with literally one of the best young photographers in the world Mr. Gabriel Perez Silva.
+Today, we get the chance to sit down with the very talented Dan Levy.
+The highly popular newcomer from the California tells us about his very favorite locations to shoot, how he comes up with amazing ideas for photoshoots, working with famous fashion models and celebrities, perfecting his craft, photography in social media, and many more.
+Get to know and strike a pose with literally one of the best young photographers in the world Mr. Dan Levy.

 Tell us a little bit about where you come from?

-Growing up did you always want to be a photographer or did you have other dreams?
+Growing up did you always want to be in the cinematic industry or did you have other dreams?

 What was the first camera that you received?

-What type of photography education have you’ve had?
+What type of cinematic education have you’ve had?

-Are there any photographers or artists who have inspired your work?
+Are there any cinematic artists who have inspired your work?

-When you photograph individual subjects, how much time do you spend researching and getting to know them first?
+When you work with individual subjects, how much time do you spend researching and getting to know them first?

-Do you remember the moment when you realized that you were actually a talented photographer?
+Do you remember the moment when you realized that you were actually a talented videographer/photographer?

-What is the wildest moment you’ve ever had during a photoshoot?
+What is the wildest moment you’ve ever had during a videoshoot/photoshoot?

 Over the years, did you ever encounter famous people who were very difficult to shoot?